CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 Removes items from SecureLoot below the given entity
 Usage:
 1. remitem <name / entity id>
-1. Remove all itens from SecureLoot
+1. Remove all items from SecureLoot
 ```

 </details>